 Taking your reading challenge online is an easy way to keep students and patrons engaged, whether they’re visiting the library or reading at home this winter.
 Digital apps like Beanstack let readers track their progress on an easy-to-use mobile app and earn fun badges along the way.
 Patrons and students can also compete with friends on the library’s leaderboard and keep track of the library’s progress toward its community goal.
 Plus, your staff won’t have to spend time manually entering patron reading data.

 Finally, don’t be afraid to reach out to community partners to ask for help.
 Organizations that sponsor summer reading challenges are often willing to pitch in to support winter reading, too.
 Community sponsors may donate unique prizes, sponsor a celebration for students and patrons, or make a donation to a local charity if readers meet their goal.
 They can also help advertise your winter reading program, which will expand your reach and draw more community members into the library.

 If you work at a public library, contact local schools to see if they have a winter reading challenge in the works.
 You can piggyback on each other’s programs and encourage everyone in your community to make a reading resolution in 2022.

 There’s no better way to dive into the new year than with a new challenge—especially one that brings your community together.
 With these winter reading challenge tips, your patrons are sure to stay engaged throughout the “off-season” and keep your library programming top of mind all year long.

 This year, we’re partnering with Lerner Publishing Group to help readers of all ages explore diversity, empathy, and social action through reading.
 Learn more about the 2022 Winter Reading Challenge: Read for a Better World.

-To learn more about Beanstack reading challenges, go to beanstack.com/challenges.
+Learn more about Beanstack reading challenges.